What is the purpose of settlement options?

-In this guide, we’ll review eight different ways you can structure your life insurance payout.
+This guide will review eight ways to structure your life insurance payout.

 Life Settlement Options: Summary Table

-For those in a hurry, see below a table that summarizes each of the eight payment options, namely the way in which they are paid out and whether the beneficiary has the option to withdraw funds off-schedule.
+For those in a hurry, see below a table summarizing each of the eight payment options: how they are paid out and whether the beneficiary can withdraw funds off-schedule.

 |Settlement Option||Payment Schedule||Early Withdrawals Allowed?|